Azure/SaaS-Private-Connectivity/docs/tutorial/part3.md

 ### Create the UI definition

-As a publisher, you define the portal experience for creating the managed application.
+As a publisher, you define the portal experience for creating the Managed Application.
 The _createUiDefinition.json_ file generates the portal interface.
 You define how users provide input for each parameter using [control elements](https://docs.microsoft.com/en-us/azure/azure-resource-manager/managed-applications/create-uidefinition-elements) including drop-downs, text boxes, and password boxes.

 A sample _createUiDefinition.json_ file can be found [here](../../samples/ManagedApp/createUiDefinition.json).
 The file defines a portal experience where customers have to enter their details, a pre-shared key that will be validated on the SaaS side, and the networking details to know where to deploy the Private Endpoint.